V-Sekai/manuals/decisions/20230429-improve-collab.md

-# Improve the collaboration process and attract more contributors to work on the project
+# Proposed: Improve the collaboration process and attract more contributors to work on the project

 ### Metadata